 Prospective Intern Form

-CCJS students who need to enroll in the internship Spring 2014 or later are required to fill out the Prospective Intern form. fyi, there may well be additional internship vacancies available to students who complete this form that are not listed below.
+CCJS students who need to enroll in the internship Spring 2017 or later are required to fill out the Prospective Intern form (this form was updated on 11.16.15).
+Fyi, there may well be additional internship vacancies available to students who complete this form that are not listed below.

 Internship A-B-C Checklists

-Your internship does not begin until your actual internship placement has been approved by the intern coordinator--i.e., a TBA internship will not satisfy this requirement.
-Failure to complete this requirement means that you will not get credit for work toward your internship.
+Students with TBA internships in Fall 2016 or earlier: Your internship does not begin until your actual internship placement has been approved by the intern coordinator--i.e., you must complete a new intern agreement form (a printable one is available at The IAF is available online (http://tinyurl.com/h7hcezm), at the place you want to intern.
+A TBA internship does not satisfy this requirement.
+Failure to complete this requirement may well mean that you will not get credit for work toward your internship.

 Be sure to routinely check your SSU email address for email about internships.